omics-datascience/BioAPI/README.md

 ### Therapies and actionable genes in cancer (OncoKB)
-This service retrieves information of actionable genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.
+This service retrieves information of FDA-Approved precision oncology therapies and actionable genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.

 - URL: /information-of-oncokb
 - Method: POST
 - Params: A body in Json format with the following content
     -  `gene_ids`: list of genes for which you want to get the information from OncoKB database.
+    -  `query`: Optional.
+Parameter used to show only the results that match it.
+The query is used to find matches within the information offered by OncoKB for different "precision oncology therapies", "types of cancer", "biomarker detection methods" or "drugs".
 - Success Response:
     - Code: 200
     - Content: